nickhodge/SharpSimpleNLG/JavaToCsharpLearnings.md

 This project had no external library dependencies (apart from JUnit) and used relatively well-known Java idioms and mechanisms.
 Taking something more complex and larger would probably blow this budget somewhat.

-Thankfully, simplenlg had an internal "object dumper" that generated a simple tree-like diagram of the object tree.
+Thankfully, simplenlg had an internal "object dumper" (```realiser.setDebugMode(true)```) that generated a simple tree-like diagram of the object tree.
 This helped diagnose 25% of the bugs.

 The text-editing and building portion of work was completed without building and instantiating the .java.
 Once Testing and debugging time came, it was easiest to fire up Eclipse and side by side debug line by line with Visual Studio.
 This as accomplished by ensuring all the .java passed the Unit tests; then tracing the same code through C#.
 Time consuming - but this helped diagnose 80% of the failing tests.